-We are a private competitive team composed of two grade 12 students.
-We've competed in Vex Robotics Competitions for 5 years now, and have qualified for the world championship 3 consecutive times.
+We were a private competitive team composed of two high school students.
+We competed in Vex Robotics Competitions for 6 years, and have qualified for the world championship 3 consecutive times.
 Last season, we placed 3rd in the world for skills standings out of 22,000 teams worldwide.
 We started team 210Y and Western Mechatronics when our new school didn't offer Vex Robotics.

 Awards are given out at every tournament for the team that deserves recognition for their designs.
 There are awards for design, teamwork, sportsmanship.

 1x Google Online Community Challenge Award

 The ranks of robots are determined by their Skills Scores.
 A Skills Score is the number of points a robot can score in one minute.
 Skills score is also based on time: the shorter the run, the better the score.
 210Y has a skills score of 252 points with a 17second stop time.
 Placing them 3rd in the World out of 22,000+ teams.